beeker1121/mailchimp-go/README.md

 **mailchimp-go** - [http://godoc.org/github.com/beeker1121/mailchimp-go](http://godoc.org/github.com/beeker1121/mailchimp-go)

-Each API resource is a separate package within mailchimp-go, which must be imported to be used.
+Each API resource is a separate package within mailchimp-go.

 Below are the GoDoc references for each supported resource: